shiangyoung/moneylion/README.md

 ## Sample data
 1. If you need some sample data, you may go to demo/src/main/resources/db/insert_sample.sql.
 Copy whole content and paste to H2 to execute.
-2. After you run the query, it will give you the result of the execution such as below image
+2. After you run the query, it will give you the results of the execution such as below image
    ![alt text](https://github.com/shiangyoung/moneylion/blob/main/images/h2_execute.jpg?raw=true)
 3. In order to verify the sample data has been inserted, you may execute below query to verify the records
    ```